s3verus/PyBotNet/README.md

 - [x] clear keys on chrome and Firefox for keyLogger attack, linux and windows
 - [x] start keyLogger to listen
 - [x] ddos attack to domains
+- [x] clear restore points on target, only windows
 - [x] reboot and poweroff targets
 - [ ] kill your enemies, no it can't